 The material you choose depends on your circumstances.
 Wood is an excellent choice for some, stone is fantastic for others.
 But we would say that if your concern is how good your worktop will look in ten years, and how much effort you’ll have to put in to keep it that way, then stone is likely the right choice for you.

-Keep in mind, however, that if you want to get the most out of your stone worktops, you need to ensure that they’re installed by a professionals.
+Keep in mind, however, that if you want to get the most out of your stone worktops, you need to ensure that they’re installed by a professional.
 And that’s where we can help!